golioth/developer-training/website/docs/zephyr-training/03_LED/build_blinky.md

 assignment information, even if it's a chip from a completely different manufacturer.

+## A Reminder

+If you're used to embedded C, some of the things might look OK to you or they might look *really* different.
+As you continue to look at more Zephyr based C and dig into the DT, you'll start to recognize patterns.

 ## Conclusion

 We now have a taste of how the built-in DT files help us.
-In the next section we'll pretend that these definitions doesn't exist in the DT files.
+In the next section we'll pretend that these definitions don't exist in the DT files.
 We'll map an LED, make an alias, and reference these from our C code.